 Ovarian cancer is one of the primary concerns associated with the use of fertility drugs.
 Studies suggest a possible link between fertility treatments, especially IVF, and an increased risk of ovarian cancer.
 However, the relationship is complex.
 Research indicates that women with infertility, regardless of treatment, are already at a higher risk of ovarian cancer due to underlying conditions such as endometriosis, ovarian cysts, older age and nulliparity (no

 previous pregnancy).
 A study from Denmark showed that women treated with IVF medications a slightly increased risk of ovarian cancer, with a hazard ratio of 1.20.
 However, the risk diminished over time.
 This finding suggests that the underlying infertility conditions could play a more significant role than the medications themselves.
-Additionally, studies focusing on endometriosis have found a nearly twofold increase in ovarian cancer risk reinforcing the importance of these external compounding factors.
+Additionally, studies focusing on endometriosis alone have found a nearly twofold increase in ovarian cancer risk reinforcing the importance of these external compounding factors.

 Borderline Ovarian Tumors (BOTs)